STAT545-UBC/STAT545-UBC-original-website/webdata02_activity.md

 ```
 ## Loading required package: ggplot2
-##
-##
-##  New to rplos?
-Tutorial at http://ropensci.org/tutorials/rplos_tutorial.html.
-Use suppressPackageStartupMessages() to suppress these startup messages in the future
 ```
 Immediately we get a message.
 It's a link to the [tutorial on the Ropensci website!](http://ropensci.org/tutorials/rplos_tutorial.html).
 How nice :)